LeoHsiao1/pyexiv2/README.md

 - Can only read the image less than 2G and modify the image less than 1G.
 - Not thread safe.
+- Cann't read/write image structure.
+Such as JPEG COM , DQT.

 ## Usage